Toledo Iowa Juvenile Home/Girls State Training School

 Structure of the organization:

 The facility is operated by the Iowa Department of Human Services, under the directorship of Charles M. Palmer and under the leadership of Richard Shults, Administrator, Division of Mental Health and Disability Services.
-The facility's superintendent is Deborah Hanus.
+The facility's interim superintendent is Mark Day.

 The Iowa Juvenile Home/Girls State Training School